openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 YouTube "channel" to store that course's video files.
 A channel is, essentially, a folder or directory that stores the video files that play on YouTube.
 Organizing your video files into channels by course simplifies file delivery and management.
-YouTube collects analytics for each channel that you create.
 YouTube also collects analytics for each channel that you create.
 CMS Analytics offers reports and data that can help you evaluate channel and video performance, including views, subscribers, watch time, and more.

 .. note:: The following procedure only needs to be completed once per course, but it must be complete before the course team begins to add videos